ranjit112/hello-world/README.md

-# hello-world
-just another repository
+just checking out this repository how its work